hidanielle/hidanielle.github.io/_posts/blog/2015-09-20-font-size-calculator.markdown

 - blog
 ---

-The following snippet of code taks a px value font size and converts it into rem, with a px fallback.
+The following snippet of code takes a px value font size and converts it into rem, with a px fallback.
 This is a really cool idea that I saw in the [OOCSS repo](https://github.com/stubbornella/oocss/blob/master/oocss/src/components/utils/_fontSize.scss) and have been using ever since.
 It's a really great way to see how Sass can help you beyond just nesting blocks of CSS!

-Rems are similar to ems in that they are a scalavle CSS unit but they are much more predictable.
+Rems are similar to ems in that they are a scalable CSS unit but they are much more predictable.
 They were introduced in CSS3 and they are relative to the root HTML element as opposed to the parent - so you wouldn't have to worry about confusing em calculations anymore.

 {% highlight scss %}
 /**